mortalapeman/CoC-OCTGN-cardgamedb/README.md

 This project is currently not intended to be installed or used by anyone but the author.
 However you are free to download the source code and figure out how to use it your self.
-Feel free to email me at mortalapeman@gmail.com if you have any intelligent questions.

 CoC-OCTGN-cardgamedb
 ====================